kutuluk/loglevel-plugin-remote/README.md

 - **url** - log server URL
 - **token** - token for Bearer authentication scheme (e.g. UUID: "9fda563b-7103-4f3c-ad93-4fe0085ce75c") (see [RFC 6750](https://tools.ietf.org/html/rfc6750))
 - **timeout** - timeout in milliseconds (see [MDN](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest/timeout))
+- **queueSize** - the number of items in queue before we are throwing away the oldest message in queue.
+0 by default it makes the queue unlimited.
 - **trace** - lots of levels for which to add the stack trace
 - **depth** - number of following plugins (affects the number of rows to clear the stack trace)
 - **json** - when set to true, it sends messages in json format: